Disney Stroller Tips!

 Located outside of each attraction, there are designated “stroller parking lots”.
 If you leave your stroller somewhere other than the designated areas, prepare for it to be moved.
 Don’t panic cast members move and organize strollers even in the designated lots.
 Just find a cast member to ask where the most likely spot they may have moved it to.

-If you take the monorail and transportation boats, strollers can be wheeled on.
-For all other Disney transportation like the buses and the Magic Kingdom WDW Railroad, your strollers will need to be folded down to make room for other passengers.
-Before you board either the buses or railroad, make sure you have your stroller already folded up and ready to carry on.
+If you can take the monorail and transportation boats, it is very convenient.
+As strollers can be wheeled on to the monorail and transportation boats.
+However, for all other Disney transportation, strollers will need to be folded down to make room for other passengers.
+Such as the buses and the Magic Kingdom WDW Railroad.
+So before you board either the buses or railroad, make sure you have your stroller already folded up and ready to carry on.

 Pros and Cons of Stroller Rental and Bringing Your Own: